 We have set science-informed targets in line with the 1,5-degree pathway of the Paris Agreement following the methodology created by Science Based Targets (SBT).
 We will move towards officially applying for SBTs in the coming years.

 Scope 1 and 2 – direct emissions

 According to the Greenhouse Gas Protocol, direct emissions from company-operated cars, direct heating. and refrigerant leakage in Nudie Jeans’ facilities are included in scope 1, while electricity for heating, cooling, and general electricity consumption is included in scope 2.
 In scope 1 and 2, we have a more direct impact and greater resources to shift toward using only renewable energy in our Nudie Jeans Repair Shops, sales offices, and head office.
 For the full year of 2010, our electricity use from renewable energy sources stood for 22% of the total energy consumption in scope 1 and 2.
 Increased use of renewable energy in our stores and offices has played an important part in the 17% decrease in emissions in scope 1 and 2 since the base year 2018.

-In 2020, action plans were established for converting to completely renewably energy subscriptions for electricity in our Repair Shops and sales offices before the end of 2023.
+In 2021, we continued to work toward converting more of the electricity contracts for our stores and sales offices to subscriptions of 100% renewable electricity.
 In markets with a limited supply of renewable energy subscriptions, investments in Renewable Energy Certificates are accepted as a temporary alternative solution.

 Scope 3 – indirect emissions